-- 1 cup mini marshmallows plus more for topping
+- 1 cup (45g) mini marshmallows plus more for topping

-- Line an 8" x 8" baking pan with foil, leaving an overhang.
-Spray with non-stick spray.
+- Line an 8" square baking pan with foil, leaving an overhang.
+Spray lightly with non-stick spray.
 Set aside.

-- In a medium sized saucepan, combine the chocolate chips and sweetened condensed milk.
-Heat over medium heat, stirring constantly until completely melted.
+- In a medium sized saucepan1, combine the chocolate chips and sweetened condensed milk.
+Melt over medium heat, stirring constantly until completely melted, then remove from heat.
 Mixture will be very thick.
-Remove from heat.*

-- Add the crushed graham crackers, reserving a small amount (about 3 Tablespoons) for topping, and the marshmallows.
-Stir to combine.
+- Add the crushed graham crackers, reserving a small amount (about 2 to 3 Tablespoons) for topping, and the marshmallows.
+Fold gently with a large spatula to combine.

-- Pour fudge mixture into prepared pan and spread evenly with a spatula or the back of a spoon.
-Sprinkle reserved crushed graham crackers over the top of the fudge, pressing down lightly again with the spatula to ensure the graham cracker bits stick.
+- Pour the fudge mixture into the prepared pan and spread evenly with a spatula or the back of a spoon.
+Sprinkle reserved crushed graham crackers over the top of the fudge, pressing down lightly with your hands to insure the graham cracker bits stick.
 Top with a few more mini marshmallows, pushing each one into the top of the fudge.
 Chill in the refrigerator for at least 2 hours.

 - When fudge is completely cool, lift foil out of the pan and, using a very sharp knife, cut the fudge into desired size pieces.
-I prefer 64 tiny bites.
-Store fudge in an airtight container in the fridge up to 2 weeks.
+I prefer 36 small bites.
+Store fudge in an airtight container2 in the refrigerator up to 2 weeks.

-If you’re into candy, check out my Candy & Snacks.
+If you’re into candy, check out all of my candy & snacks.